 Anti-Gay Discrimination Has No Place in Football

-April 6, 2012 by Eric Cameron, Digital Media Coordinator
+April 6, 2012 by Eric Cameron, Digital Media Specialist

 For the past 20 years, Brown has used his position at the public university as a pulpit for his discriminatory views.
 He has spoken widely about practitioners of the “homosexual lifestyle” living in sin.